-- 3) Dedication and construction of the linear Municipal Reserve (MR) is to occur in Phase 2. - 3) Non-agricultural development within Lot 3 may be considered subject to: - a.
+- 3) Construction of the regional pathway by the developer within the Municipal Reserve (MR) is to occur in Phase 2. - 3) Non-agricultural development within Lot 5 may only be considered subject to: - a.
 Council's adoption of the Conrich ASP's Future Policy Area Amendment. - b.
 Council's adoption of a Master Site Development Plan (MSDP) and concurrent land use amendment - c.
-As detailed by the Conceptual Level Stormwater Management Plan's "Ultimate CSMI Scenario #3", the installation of CSMI infrastructure permitting an 'end of season' release must be provided and a ± 4 ha (± 9.88 ac) Temporary Irrigation Area must be reserved within the Hamlet Core Area.
+As detailed by the Conceptual Level Stormwater Management Plan's "Ultimate CSMI Scenario #3", the installation of CSMI infrastructure permitting an 'end of season' release must be provided and a \pm 4 ha (\pm 9.88 ac) Temporary Irrigation Area is reserved within a portion of Lot 5.